-This preliminary work with just 102 COVID-19 chest X-rays used in training indicates it may be possible to build deep neural network models for accurate diagnosis.
-In a 10-fold cross validation experiment with 102 cases of COVID-19 and 102 cases of other pneumonia, overall accuracy was 96.7% with all COVID-19 cases correctly identified.
-Using a model built from all training data on 20 unseen COVID-19 cases and 4,171 viral and bacterial pneumonia cases the true positive rate was 100% with a true negative rate of 95.75%.
-Among the many limitations of this work is the small number of cases available, the lack of information on what stage of disease the chest X-rays are from, the lack of information on outcomes, and the lack of information on the types of chest X-rays most likely to be confused.
-Nevertheless, the current results indicate that a deep learned model applied to chest X-rays can be of some help in diagnosing COVID-19.
+This preliminary work with just 102 COVID-19 chest X-rays used in training indicates it may, with more data, be possible to build deep neural network models for accurate diagnosis.
+In a 10-fold cross validation experiment with 102 cases of COVID-19 and 102 cases of other pneumonia, overall accuracy was 89.2% with 80.39% of COVID-19 cases correctly identified.
+Using a model built from all training data applied to 33 unseen COVID-19 cases and 208 viral and bacterial pneumonia cases the true positive rate was 78.79% with a true negative rate of 93.12%.
+Among the many limitations of this work is the small number of cases available, the lack of information on what stage of disease the chest X-rays are from, the lack of information on outcomes, the reduced resolution of the COVID-19 images and the lack of information on the types of chest X-rays most likely to be confused.
+Nevertheless, the current results indicate that a deep learned model applied to chest X-rays may, with more data, be of some help in diagnosing COVID-19.
 The collection of more COVID-19 images is the most important task towards effectively answering the question of whether chest X-rays can be a truly useful tool for fast, accurate, relatively inexpensive diagnosis of the disease.
+2